Quick Summary :-

 Mastering the Essential Full-Stack Developer Skills

-To become a great FullStack Developer, you have to be a multipotentialite.
+To become a successful full stack developer, you need a broad range of technical skills.
 You need skills in the entire field of web development.
 This guide delves into key technical and non-technical skills, tailored for tech leaders managing robust projects.

 Foundational Front-End Skills

-Base front-end skills included HTML, CSS and JavaScript which allow developers to create responsive, user-friendly user interfaces that aid user experience and usability.
+Basic front-end skills include HTML, CSS, and JavaScript which allow developers to create responsive, user-friendly user interfaces that aid user experience and usability.

 1. HTML/CSS